Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 There are a number of policies on how to address open source libraries during development.
 For most of these policies, minimal requirements should be set for all teams; individual teams may agree on more stringent rules.

 1. _Define the usage of a package manager_: choose the package manager(s) to be used, at least per system, preferably shared across the organization.
 Depending on the technologies that are used, you may need multiple package managers.

+  ---
-     > ⚠️ The package managers need to be integrated in your CI/CD pipeline.
+  > ⚠️ _The package managers need to be integrated in your CI/CD pipeline._

+  ---

 2. _Set the thresholds for library risks_ that are (not) acceptable: this is applicable to all types of risks.
 Set these goals in the [Sigrid objectives](../capabilities/portfolio-objectives.md).
-We advise the following objectives:
+SIG advises the following objectives: <!-- we would like to make the following statements stand out as directives -->
    - _No library vulnerabilities_: having vulnerabilities of medium or higher risk is generally not acceptable as a goal, and since there are relatively few low-risk vulnerabilities in practice, a 'clean sweep' of all vulnerabilities is preferred.
    - _No unacceptable licenses_; for a typical context this means no licenses that come with obligations or restrictions for commercial usage (see the [OSH Guidelines for producers](../reference/quality-model-documents/open-source-health.md) for more details.).
 In Sigrid these are classified as no-risk, and include the MIT, BSD, and Apache licenses.
    - _Ensure overall OSH quality rating is 4.0 stars or more_

-1. _Define how frequent to check for risks_ such as vulnerabilities and other risks in open source libraries.
-We suggest checking daily for vulnerabilities and quarterly for other OSH risks.
+2. _Define how frequent to check for risks_ such as vulnerabilities and other risks in open source libraries.
+Preferably check daily for vulnerabilities and quarterly for other OSH risks.
 See section [4.
 Scan the software for health issues](#4-scan-the-software-for-health-issues) for more details.

-2. _Define how fast new vulnerabilities have to be resolved_; this will depend on the criticality.
+3. _Define how fast new vulnerabilities have to be resolved_; this will depend on the criticality.
 See the section on [Handling vulnerabilities](#5-handling-vulnerabilities) for details.

-5. _Declare which libraries should not be checked_
+4. _Declare which libraries should not be checked_
    - This is useful when a library has properties that cause Sigrid to signal a risk, but that risk is a false positive.
    - Create an _ignore-list_.
 This list requires CISO approval.
 The ignore-list must be reviewed regularly (a few times per year): define when this review will happen.

-     > ⚙ **Sigrid How to:** To achieve this in Sigrid, the library to ignore must be added in the scope file
+    > ⚙ **Sigrid How to:** _To achieve this in Sigrid, the library to ignore must be added in the scope file_

      > ⚠️ **Warning:** Do note that if a library is put on the ignore-list since the reported vulnerability is a false positive, that does not necessarily mean that the other types of risk for that library should be ignored as well.

-6. Optionally: _Define a shared permitted-list_: it can be useful (and in some organizations required) to have a shared list of libraries that are permitted.
+5. Optionally: _Define a shared permitted-list_: it can be useful (and in some organizations required) to have a shared list of libraries that are permitted.
   - This list can have an advisory role, functioning as a list of libraries that have already been checked, and are likely already in use.
 It can also have the role of a clearance list, where developers have only permission to use libraries from the permitted-list, and must seek approval for libraries that are not on that list.
   - For determining whether to include libraries, see the criteria defined in the section [10.
 Selecting a new library](#10-selecting-a-new-library).

 ### 2. How to improve portfolio and system-level OSH
-Especially for a new Sigrid, at the system and portfolio level there can be an abundance of OSH related issues that need to be fixed; this section provides some advice on how to tackle all those jobs incrementally, starting with the most critical and high-ROI topics first; Sigrid is designed specifically to help you focus on the highest priority issues.
+Especially when a system or portfolio is new in Sigrid, at the system and portfolio level there can be an abundance of OSH related issues that need to be fixed; this section provides some advice on how to tackle all those jobs incrementally, starting with the most critical and high-ROI topics first; Sigrid is designed specifically to help you focus on the highest priority issues.

 1. In case no package manager is used, or not for all libraries (all technologies), it makes a lot of sense to start with the -extended- use of a package manager.
 This it will make all other improvement steps easier, faster, and less error-prone.
 2. The next step is to focus on vulnerabilities, since these threaten your application security in the short term:
-   - Start with a quick threat analysis to prioritize the systems that are most risk-prone: in particular business-critical systems with the most privacy-sensitive data or transactions should be at the top of this list.
+   - Start with a quick threat analysis to prioritize the systems that are most risk-prone: this means the system where attacks would have the most impact, and the highest likelihood of an attack.
+In particular for systems with [business-criticality](../organization-integration/metadata.html#system-metadata-fields-and-corresponding-allowed-values) that is `CRITICAL` OR `HIGH` and systems containing privacy-sensitive data or transactions, the impact will be high.
+The likelihood is determined by the attack surface and exposure: so especially systems with a [deployment type](../organization-integration/metadata.html#meaning-of-special-values-for-metadata-fields) that is `PUBLIC_FACING` will have a higher likelihood.
    - Focus on removing all critical and high risk vulnerabilities first, continue with the remaining vulnerabilities.
 3. Consider legal risks due to unacceptable licenses:
    - The highest priority are libraries that are used in an application without the proper rights; for example libraries that do not allow commercial use (if you are a commercial organization).
 Some of those require paying a license fee; which is the most straightforward means of addressing the issue.
-   - A next category to consider are the copy-left licenses, which typically do require the application that uses those libraries to be distributed with the same license (and e.g. also made open-source).
-Depending on your situation, such libraries should be marked as a legal risk.
-   - The main way of addressing legal risk due to unacceptable licenses is by replacing the library with another one.
+   - A next category to consider are the copy-left licenses, which require the application that uses those libraries to be distributed with the same license (and e.g. also made open-source).
+Depending on your situation, using copyleft licenses carries the risk of not complying with license obligations, leading to consequences such as the obligation to distribute the source code and legal disputes.
+The main way of addressing legal risk due to unacceptable licenses is by [replacing the library with another one](#12-replacing-a-library).
 4. For the other properties:
-   - investigate the risks of heavily outdated and perhaps no longer maintained libraries: look at the product lifecycle, end-of-support date and maintenance activity to verify that there is a real need for replacing the library.
+   - investigate the risks of heavily outdated and perhaps no longer maintained libraries: look at the product lifecycle, end-of-support date and maintenance activity to verify that there is a real need for [replacing the library](#12-replacing-a-library).
    - Do an impact analysis and plan the needed effort to mitigate the risks.
-This can be -a series of- updates, or complete replacement of a library.
+This can be -a series of- [updates](#9-updating-a-library), or complete [replacement of a library](#12-replacing-a-library).
    - ​​Open source libraries can be compared in terms of activity on tools like [https://www.openhub.net/](https://www.openhub.net/)​
-   - Looking at the bug reports of inactive libraries, and the fixed bugs or improvements of outdated libraries can give good information of the relevance of updating.
+   - Looking at the bug reports of inactive libraries, and the fixed bugs or improvements of outdated libraries can give good information of the relevance of [updating](#9-updating-a-library).

 When many libraries require (multiple or major) version updates, the level of test coverage of a system can be used as an additional factor for prioritization: systems with high test coverage have a lower risk of running into defects at run-time due to incompatible updates.